 - Conduct assessments of the relevant business plans and determine feasible employment opportunities and match these with the skills profile of the affected communities.

-- Manage community expectations relating to employment opportunities that are to be derived from the initiatives.
+- Manage community expectations relating to employment opportunities that are to be derived from the initiative

 In January 2018 Afesis-corplan was contracted by the Eastern Cape Rural Development Agency (ECRDA) to develop a social charter and to conduct a household survey to assist and strengthen the Rural Enterprise Development Hubs carried out in 12 villages around East London.
 The project aimed to give support to rural communities, to facilitate rural development in the province by: